 If you’re dealing with a lot of rebellion, defiance and power struggles with your teen, then it’s likely a problem related to your relationship with your teen.
 The fact is: Rules without Relationship = Rebellion.
 The key to getting better results in this case is to shift your focus to establishing a strong relationship with a foundation of mutual respect.
 When your teen feels not just loved but also liked, (and heard and respected), s/he is more likely to want to please you, come to you for help, etc.

 Once you are clear on the area(s) to focus on, then it’s so much easier to figure out what you need to do differently so you can finally get the results you yearn for!
 But I know that it’s a lot easier said than done sometimes–it’s hard to be objective and see things clearly when you are smack dab in the middle of daily stress and chaos.

 I’ve been told that my ‘superpower’ is my ability to see the forest for the trees—when presented with what seems/feels like a big, frustrating, complex ‘tangled-ball-of-yarn’ type of situation, I have a knack for being able to see clearly what is going on and why, which then allows me to pinpoint and recommend the strategies and solutions that would be most helpful to work on with you in order for you to get the results you have been yearning for but not seeing up to now.

-If you’re ready to stop your “insanity” of continuing to do the same ineffective things over and over but you’re not sure how, let’s have a FREE 30 minute consult call!
+If you’re ready to stop your “insanity” of continuing to do the same ineffective things over and over but you’re not sure how, I can help.
+Let’s have a strategy call!